sakurasaniya/Designgenie/README.md

 ## 🧑‍💻 Author

-Built with ❤ by [Your Name] for educational and real-world translation use cases.
+Built with https://github.com/Tejxs-12 for educational and real-world translation use cases.

 ---